-(b) after he has stepped into the circle and begun to make a throw, touches with any part of his body the top (or the top inside edge) of the rim or the ground outside the circle;
+- (b) after he has stepped into the circle and begun to make a throw, touches with any part of his body the top (or the top inside edge) of the rim or the ground outside the circle;

-Note: However, it will not be considered a failure if the touch is made without providing any propulsion and occurs during any first rotation at a point completely behind the white line which is drawn outside the circle running, theoretically, through the centre of the circle.

-- (c) in the Shot Put, touches with any part of his body any part of the stop board other than its inner side (excluding its top edge which is considered to be part of the top); - (d) in the Javelin Throw, touches with any part of his body the lines which mark the runway or the ground outside.
+Note: However, it will not be considered a failure if the touch is - Mote: However, it will not be considered a failure if the touch is made without providing any propulsion and occurs during any first rotation at a point completely behind the white line which is drawn outside the circle running, theoretically, through the centre of the circle. - (c) in the Shot Put, touches with any part of his body any part of the stop board other than its inner side (excluding its top edge which is considered to be part of the top); - (d) in the Javelin Throw, touches with any part of his body the lines which mark the runway or the ground outside.